monome/norns/readme-setup.md

 ./waf
 ```

+(NB: `waf` assumes `build` as the default command, which is why we can omit it above.

 this should build several executables under `norns/build/<name>/`:

 - `matron`: the main norns system application: runs scripts, interfaces with controllers and screens